 Yael is a former entrepreneur and is currently an entrepreneurship and finance professor at Rice University’s Jones Graduate School of Business.
 She heads the entrepreneurship initiative at Rice and also serves as Academic Director of the Rice Alliance for Technology and Entrepreneurship.
 She was formerly on the faculty of MIT Sloan School of Management, Northwestern University’s Kellogg School of Management, and Cornell University’s Johnson School of Management.
 She is also an affiliate of the MIT Innovation Initiative.
 Yael holds a PhD from Stanford University’s Graduate School of Business, an MA from Stanford University, and an engineering degree from the Technion.

 Susan Cohen Co-Director

 Susan is a management professor at the University of Richmond and a lecturer at the University of North Carolina at Chapel Hill, and was formerly the founder of a successful marketing company.
 She was one of the early employees at Priceline.
 Susan holds an MBA from Northwestern University’s Kellogg School of Management and a PhD from the University of North Carolina at Chapel Hill.

-Dan Fehder - Associate Director and Chief Technologist. (@dfehder)
+Dan Fehder - Co-Director and Chief Technologist. (@dfehder)

-Dan is a PhD candidate at the MIT Sloan School of Management.
-He is a graduate of Harvard University and the University of Pennsylvania.
+Dan is an Assistant Professor of Management and Organizations at University of Southern California.
+He holds a PhD from MIT Sloan and is also a graduate of Harvard University and the University of Pennsylvania.

-The 2016 Seed Accelerator Rankings were announced at SXSW on March 11, 2016 and updated on March 13 with data received from StartX after the original announcement.
-The top ranked accelerator programs for 2016 are:
+The 2017 Seed Accelerator Rankings were announced on June 5, 2017.
+The top ranked accelerator programs for 2017 are: